Methodology

 This page gives the repo a dedicated explanation of a widely referenced shipping concept that is materially different from Red Sea coverage or generic sanctions pages.
 It is also a natural link target for price-cap and insurance explainers.

 A useful adjacent read is War Risk Insurance Explained: How Shipping Premiums Reprice Trade and Russian Oil Price Cap Explained: Compliance, Enforcement, and Gaps.
-This keeps the shadow fleet explained workflow tied to multi-page evidence rather than single-source interpretation.
+That keeps the page connected to adjacent signals instead of a single isolated narrative.

 Contextual next steps for shadow fleet explained: War Risk Insurance Explained: How Shipping Premiums Reprice Trade; Russian Oil Price Cap Explained: Compliance, Enforcement, and Gaps; Secondary Sanctions Explained for Commodity and Shipping Markets; Red Sea Shipping News Today: Costs, Delays, and Market Exposure; Critical Minerals Export Controls Explained: From Gallium to Rare Earths.
 Use this sequence to validate assumptions before adjusting allocations.

-- War Risk Insurance Explained: How Shipping Premiums Reprice Trade - decision path 1 for shadow fleet explained research.
+- War Risk Insurance Explained: How Shipping Premiums Reprice Trade - complementary read 1 for shadow fleet explained.

-- Russian Oil Price Cap Explained: Compliance, Enforcement, and Gaps - decision path 2 for shadow fleet explained research.
+- Russian Oil Price Cap Explained: Compliance, Enforcement, and Gaps - complementary read 2 for shadow fleet explained.

-- Secondary Sanctions Explained for Commodity and Shipping Markets - decision path 3 for shadow fleet explained research.
+- Secondary Sanctions Explained for Commodity and Shipping Markets - complementary read 3 for shadow fleet explained.

-- Red Sea Shipping News Today: Costs, Delays, and Market Exposure - decision path 4 for shadow fleet explained research.
+- Red Sea Shipping News Today: Costs, Delays, and Market Exposure - complementary read 4 for shadow fleet explained.

-- Critical Minerals Export Controls Explained: From Gallium to Rare Earths - decision path 5 for shadow fleet explained research.
+- Critical Minerals Export Controls Explained: From Gallium to Rare Earths - complementary read 5 for shadow fleet explained.

 FAQ